aashil2495/Databricks-CLI/README.md

 Important: Copy the token immediately.
 You will not be able to view it again after this step.

 ### 4. **Configure the PAT Token**
 Paste your Databricks Host and you will be prompted to enter the token.
 Paste the token that you copied.
+Once the script runs you will get to see all the infrasture setup except the Databricks Job.

+### 5. **Edit the Azcopy script**
+1. Update the parameters in "Upload files to Azure and Run Databricks Job" file.
+It is located in the scripts folder.
+2. The DESTINATION_FILE_NAME should be set to one of the files from the data folder.For example-green_tripdata_2024-02.parquet
+3. The LOCAL_JOB_CONFIG_PATH should be set to the path where your Databricks_Job_Config.json is placed.
+Databricks_Job_Config.json can be found in config folder.
+4. Save the file.

-### 5. **Run the Azcopy script**
+### 6. **Run the Azcopy script**
-Replace `metastore-container` with your desired name.
+1. Run the "Upload files to Azure and Run Databricks Job" file from cmd.
+2. It will prompt for login, open the link mentioned on the screen in the browser and enter the code given on the cmd on the login page.

 ### 6. **Create a Storage Account**
 ```bash
 az storage account create --name ashilstoragedatastore --resource-group ashil-resourcegroup --location southcentralus --sku Standard_LRS --kind StorageV2 --hns true